CBD Edibles: Are They Worth It?

 4. How much should I take?

 It’s always a good idea to follow the directions on the label.
-But still the best advice is to start low and ramp up slowly until you reach the desired effect.
-CBD affects people differently, and the right amount that proves effective can depend on your weight, metabolism and CBD tolerance.
-It might take a few weeks to reach that amount—but once you do, keep taking the same amount when going forward.
+Still, the best advice is to start low and ramp up slowly until you reach the desired effect.
+CBD affects people differently.
+The right amount that proves effective can depend on your weight, metabolism and CBD tolerance.
+It might take a few weeks to reach that amount.
+Once you do, keep taking the same amount when going forward.
 And before you begin taking it, check with your doctor to find out whether CBD can help you with your conditions, what the starting amount should be, and what interactions it could have with medications you’re currently on.